|Dynamo lights installed on our delivery bike|

 An important advance is shaped lenses and use of indirect light from the LED source.
 This has made it possible to build extremely bright lights with a sharp cut off at the top which won't blind oncoming cyclists and drivers.
 It also means that more light goes where it is needed for you to see by because less is wasted in the wrong direction.

-We currently have four favourite LED headlights which we particularly recommend.
+We currently have five favourite LED headlights which we particularly recommend.
 Each also includes a retro-reflector which shows up in car headlights:

 - Philips SafeRide 60 lux - relatively expensive ( €80 ) but produces a lot of light from two high power LEDs.
 Powerful enough to be legal lighting for small motorbikes in some countries.
 Keeps glowing for up to four minutes after you stop riding.
 Mechanical switch for hub dynamo use.